Blue Archive: Original net animations

-Two short original net animations have been released individually as promotional material of the game.
+Two short original net animation have been released individually as promotional material of the game.
 Both titles were produced by Yostar Pictures and released in their official YouTube channels.

 The 1.5th Anniversary Short Animation was released on July 16, 2022, as a special 9-minute animation for its summer events and half-anniversary event, featuring Abydos High, Allied Hyakkiyako, Trinity General, and Gehenna Academy students on their quest of preparing for their summer activities.

 Beautiful Day Dreamer is another short animation title, featuring the Game Development Department (GDD) from Millenium Science School.
 The title was released on November 22, 2022, with a duration of around 9 minutes.

 The 2.5th Anniversary Short Animation was initially scheduled to be released on July 23, 2023, but was confirmed on a December 24 livestream session that it was ultimately cancelled due to quality issues.